GitHubDragonFly/Android_Phone_Test/README.md

 - "Write" buttons are only functional when enabled AND tag is present AND value to write is present.
 - The Custom String Length has to be specified when the "custom string" data type is selected.
 - The default PLC values are set in the MainActivity.java file (variables: abCPU, abIPAddress, abPath, abProgram, abTimeout, boolDisplay) and can be changed to match any specific setup.
+- "Gauge" screen is to demo [AndroidUserControls](https://github.com/GitHubDragonFly/AndroidUserControls) but does allow setting the PLC Tag for the gauge itself.
 - Modbus functionality of the libplctag library is not included in this app.

 There might be bugs in the app.
 Not everything could be tested by me, since I don't have access to all the different PLCs supported by the libplctag library.